nculwell/nculwell.github.io/DinosaurBooks.md

 ## Baby books, dinosaur-themed stories

 * Stomp, Dinosaur, Stomp / Margaret Mayo ([Worldcat](https://www.worldcat.org/title/stomp-dinosaur-stomp/oclc/988922247), [Amazon](https://smile.amazon.com/dp/140830385X))
 * Dinosaur Days / Joyce Milton (1985 edition: [Amazon](https://smile.amazon.com/dp/B00430CY9I), [Worldcat](https://www.worldcat.org/title/dinosaurs/oclc/758978206); 2014 edition: [Worldcat](https://www.worldcat.org/title/dinosaur-days/oclc/890680143), [Amazon](https://smile.amazon.com/dp/0385379234)) - The 1985 edition of this book had a lot of staying power early on in our dinosaur phase, and we read it so much that my son had it mostly memorized.
-Although it's not poetry, the simple words have a nice cadence.
+Although it's not in verse, the simple words have a nice cadence.
 The 1985 edition is somewhat outdated, but not painfully so, and I prefer its art style to the newer one.
 * Dinosaurs: 4 favorite stories (Scholastic Reader Collection) ([Worldcat](https://www.worldcat.org/title/dinosaurs/oclc/954612918),
   [Amazon](https://smile.amazon.com/Dinosaurs-Grace-Maccarone/dp/0439932513)) -